robotnik-dev/project-hase/README.md

-# Godot-Rust template
+# Project HASE

 ![Tested](https://github.com/robotnik-dev/rust-godot-template/actions/workflows/ci.yaml/badge.svg)
 ![Deployed](https://github.com/robotnik-dev/rust-godot-template/actions/workflows/cd.yaml/badge.svg)

-A setup to build a Godot 4 app with rust bindings.
-> To run the game you need to follow the [setup](#setup) guide even if you dont touch the rust files at all.
+> To build the game you need to follow the [setup](#setup) guide even if you dont touch the rust files at all.

 # Setup
 ## Windows